Fate of Russia warship unclear after Ukrainians claim strike

 “If or when this is confirmed, if it is confirmed, we can only have a sigh of relief because this means that fewer missiles will reach Ukrainian cities,” he told The Associated Press.

 Russia’s Defense Ministry said ammunition on board detonated as a result of a fire, without saying what caused the blaze.
-It later said the ship was afloat and would be towed in for repairs.
-It said its “main missile weapons” were not damaged.
+It said the “main missile weapons” were not damaged.
 In addition to the cruise missiles, the warship also had air-defense missiles and other guns.

 The U.S. was not able to confirm Ukraine’s claims of striking the warship, U.S. national security adviser Jake Sullivan said Thursday.
 Still, he called it “a big blow to Russia.”